 - A radio transmitter does the opposite: it converts the data and sends it via radio waves to another subscriber.
 If we transmit information through a radio station using voice, the signal from the walkie-talkie microphone is fed to a low-frequency amplifier, where it is increased and fed to a modulator.

 - A modulator is a device in a radio station that converts voice information into a radio signal according to certain rules (and vice versa).

-- A channel switcher – allows you to select the channel, where you and the interlocutor will communicate.
+- A channel switcher – allows you to select the channel, where you and your interlocutor will communicate.

-- A speaker – transmits a signal which had been converted into speech.
+- A speaker – transmits a signal which has been converted into speech.

 - A battery – modern walkie-talkies work on battery or accumulator.
 Usually, these are Li-Ion ones, convenient to use and durable.
 As a rule, a walkie-talkie can only work with that native battery.